lobsteropteryx/generator-esri-widget/CONTRIBUTING.md

 We welcome contributions from anyone and everyone.
-Please see the Esri [guidelines for contributing](https://github.com/esri/contributing).